 A car accident can happen anytime, to anyone.
 But with the right protection in place, your employees can feel confident that they’ll have the resources they need to help recover from an accident, physically and financially.

-Ready to help protect your employees on the road?
+Ready to help protect your employees in the event of an accident?
 Contact your Aflac benefits advisor or visit Aflac.com/business.

 Companies choose to make Aflac policies available to increase benefits options without impacting their bottom line.